April in the Garden

 It’s true, the phrase ‘sleep, creep, leap’ when referring to one’s garden growth cycle.
 Meaning that by the third year of your garden, the ‘leap year’, the perennial plants will come into their own.
 They grow tall and blossom in a way that they weren’t able to do years prior.
 The plants, like purple coneflowers, butterfly bush, etc. have all been saving up for this very moment.
 All good things come in due time, I suppose.
 I’ve loved watching my garden come alive over the past few weeks.
 Everything around me seems to be in its ‘leap year.’

 My relationship with gardening is what inspires my art making practice.
-I create gardens on my back patio and on paper with brush strokes and pencil marks.
+I create gardens in the front and back of my house, and on paper with brush strokes and pencil marks.
 I can capture ephemeral moments from my day-to-day, and place them onto paper, allowing fleeting memories, and glances, to last forever (or so I’d like to hope).
-My main focus over the past year has been supporting pollinators, including bees, butterflies, and moths with the plants I choose grow.
+My main focus over the past year has been supporting pollinators, including bees, butterflies, and moths with the plants I choose to grow.

 By tending soil in pots and raised beds, I give back to an environment that is severely lacking in native plants, shade, rainwater control, and so on.
 A few potted plants can do a lot of good.
 With all that said, here is a glimpse into my April garden.
 I’m so glad the world is green again.